-"Gilbert is missing and you're brother is ze one zat helped him disappear.
+"Gilbert is missing and your brother is the one that helped him disappear.
 Antonio and I are trying to find him."

 Francis was not interjecting French into his sentences and was actually getting to the point.
 Arthur could note the undertone of worry in his voice and was confused.
 It didn't sound like Gilbert had finally…faded.
 But clearly something happened to Prussia to make France and Spain worried about not finding him.
 Then he had another thought.
 "And if Gilbert does not want to be found?
 You and I both know that Alistair won't help you find him if that's the case."

-"We know zat zis is a long shot but it is still a shot, Arzah."
+"We know that this is a long shot but it is still a shot, Arthur."

-England flinched at the sound of his name with a French accent.
+England flinched at the sound of his name.
 It sounded… wrong. "…I still hate you."

-"But you will make ze call, anyway.
-Zank you, Arzah."
+"But you will make the call, anyway.
+Thank you."